 The 1927 Camden City Directory shows Albert Fields living at 1230 Whitman Avenue.
 He was then working as an electrician.
 On June 23, 1927 he began serving with the Camden Fire Department, working at Ladder Company 4, South 10th Street and Morgan Street.
 When the 1929 Directory was compiled Alfred A. Fields was still living at 1230 Whitman Avenue.

 The 1930 Census, enumerated in April of that year, shows Alfred A. Fields living with his widowed mother Catherine, sisters Anna and Catherine, widowed sister-in-law Anna, and cousin Anna May at 1327 Princess Avenue in Parkside.
+This remained the family home into the late 1930s.

 RETURN TO CAMDEN'S INTERESTING PEOPLE PAGE